Skip to main content

 My Pooler home is only 12 years old — why is the roof already leaking?+

-Most Pooler homes built during the Pooler Parkway boom went up with builder-grade 3-tab shingles rated for 15-20 years in ideal conditions.
-Open-field exposure across Godley Station and Rice Hope, summer downdrafts, and 4-nail patterns rated below the 130 mph code shorten that lifespan considerably.
-We typically reroof homes in the 10-15 year range across 31322 — usually upgrading to architectural shingles on a 6-nail pattern.
+Many Pooler homes built during the Pooler Parkway boom went up with builder-grade 3-tab shingles rated for 15-20 years in ideal conditions.
+Open-field exposure around Godley Station, Savannah Quarters, Forest Lakes, and Summer Lake, plus summer downdrafts and basic 4-nail installation patterns, can shorten that lifespan considerably.
+We often see first replacements in the 10-15 year range across 31322, usually upgrading to architectural shingles with a manufacturer high-wind fastening pattern.

 Does Pooler GA require a roofing permit for a full replacement?+